envoy/gongpi/README.md

 3. Once at the command prompt, run `apt get update` and `apt-get upgrade` to update your base system.
 4. Run `apt-get install git`
 5. Clone the repo `git clone git@github.com:envoy/gongpi.git`
 6. Set up a cron on reboot of the raspberry pi - `sudo crontab -e`.
 Choose nano as your editor and add the line `@reboot /home/pi/gonglord/startup.sh`.
 This will instruct the raspberry pi to run gonglord when it powers up.
-Add the line `chmod +x /home/pi/gonglord/startup.sh` to ensure the script is executable.
+Add the line `sudo chmod -R 0777 /home/pi/gonglord` to ensure the script is executable.
 Write out (ctrl + O) and ensure that the cron has been written: `sudo crontab -l`.
 7. [Install PIGPIO](http://abyz.co.uk/rpi/pigpio/download.html) – this gives us a Python library to easily control the servo.
 8. Install `server.py`'s dependencies: `easy_install web.py` and `easy_install simplejson`
 9. Try running `sudo python server.py` – it should return the following: